David Saad

 David Saad (born 15 October 1954 in Beirut) is a Lebanese judoka.
 He competed in the men's lightweight event at the 1976 Summer Olympics.
 He also competed in the 1975 World Judo Championships.

 Biography

-Born to Lebanese Jews and Syrian Jews who had to emigrate from Lebanon to Canada due to antisemitism, Saad studied computer science in which he had a DEUG from the University of Paris-Sud, a BSc from Concordia University, an MSc.A. from McGill University and PhD from the University of Paris-Sud.
+Born to Lebanese Jews and Syrian Jews who had to emigrate from Lebanon to Canada due to antisemitism, Saad studied computer science in which he had a DEUG from the University of Paris-Sud, a BSc from Concordia University, an MSc.A. from McGill University, and a PhD from the University of Paris-Sud.

-His younger brother Gad Saad is a Lebanese-Canadian evolutionary behavioural scientist at the John Molson School of Business.
-His nephew is Ariel Helwani who is a Canadian mixed martial arts (MMA) journalist.
+His younger brother, Gad Saad, is a Lebanese-Canadian evolutionary behavioural scientist at the John Molson School of Business.
+His nephew is Ariel Helwani, who is a Canadian mixed martial arts (MMA) journalist.